CaioNegreiros/Caneta/README.md

 --How To Use isnum()

-isnum() verifies the value, if it is a number, then "true" you be showed, if not then "false" you be showed
+isnum() verifies the value, if it is a number, then "true" will be showed, if not then "false" will be showed

 isnum("potato")